IMTorgCustomSoln/micro-crm/README.md

 _New_

 * ~~If project selected, 'Log Event' and 'New Feedback' buttons show (shown on all views)~~
+* Event
+  - config modal to be used anywhere
+  - setup modal for table
+  - if Type 'Dev' then possible to choose Feedback that addresses it
 * Feedback
+  - config modal to be used anywhere
+  - setup modal for table
   - if no contact selected, fill-in with Account info
-* Event
-  - if Type 'Dev' then possible to choose Feedback that addresses it

 * Left side-bar reports
   - ~~setup~~